-Documents required: For all American students, a valid passport and a visa will be required.
+Documents required: For all students, a valid passport and a visa will be required.
 All participants are also responsible for obtaining a travel visa to enter into China.
 Information regarding travel visas will be provided to students who are accepted into the program.
 Passports must be valid for a minimum of six months past your entry date into China.

 U.S. States Department Information: Check for travel advisories and safety updates on the U.S. State Department website.
 Additional information about China may be found in the Consular Information Sheet for China.

 "The internship helped us network with an international crowd, and the offered courses were a valuable addition to our legal educations."